MoinDalvs/Neural_Networks_From_Scratch/README.md

 **Advantages of using this activation function are:**

-The output of the tanh activation function is Zero centered; hence we can easily map the output values as strongly negative, neutral, or strongly positive.
++ The output of the tanh activation function is Zero centered; hence we can easily map the output values as strongly negative, neutral, or strongly positive.
-Usually used in hidden layers of a neural network as its values lie between -1 to; therefore, the mean for the hidden layer comes out to be 0 or very close to it.
++ Usually used in hidden layers of a neural network as its values lie between -1 to; therefore, the mean for the hidden layer comes out to be 0 or very close to it.
 It helps in centering the data and makes learning for the next layer much easier.
++ The tanh functions have been used mostly in RNN for natural language processing and speech recognition tasks
++ The advantage is that the negative inputs will be mapped strongly negative and the zero inputs will be mapped near zero in the tanh graph.
++ The function is differentiable.
++ The function is monotonic while its derivative is not monotonic.
++ The tanh function is mainly used classification between two classes.
++ Both tanh and logistic sigmoid activation functions are used in feed-forward nets.

 Have a look at the gradient of the tanh activation function to understand its limitations.

 	💡 Note:  Although both sigmoid and tanh face vanishing gradient issue, tanh is zero centered, and the gradients are not restricted to move in a certain direction.
 Therefore, in practice, tanh nonlinearity is always preferred to sigmoid nonlinearity.